JulienZD/dark-albert-heijn/README.md

 ## Notes
 I somewhat hastily created this, it is currently incomplete.
 The pages covered so far are:
-- Home page;
+- Home page
-- All products page;
+- All products page
-- Individual product pages;
+- Individual product pages
-- Bonus.
+- Bonus

 Unfortunately the product images contain a white background which can't be removed.
 The best I could do was lower the brightness by 50%.